bobbyngo/MonopolyGame/README.md

 Milestone 2:
 Be able to run the game in a graphical user interface, Milestone 3:
-Have the ability to add “AI” players into the game, Milestone 4:
+Add additional features such as having the ability to buy houses and hotel on private properties square Have the ability to add “AI” players into the game, Milestone 4:
 Be able to save/load game progresses,